 Try this recipe to conserve your venison meat and you'll have a great-tasting sausage all year long.

 - 1 1/2 cup water

 - 1/4 teaspoon garlic powder

 - Mix all ingredients in a bowl.
 Refrigerate for 24-48 hours, mixing twice a day.

 - Shape into rolls, using foil or plastic wrap.
 Twist the ends of the rolls to create a closed seal.

-- Boil enough water in a pot to cover the rolls, and boil for 1-2 hours.
-Alternatively, you can place the rolls on a wire rack and bake at 200 degrees for 6 hours.
+- Boil enough water in a pot to cover the rolls, and boil between one and two hours.
+Alternatively, you can place the rolls on a wire rack and bake at 200 degrees for six hours.
 Add a shallow pan beneath the wire rack to catch any drippings.

 - If boiled, remove and poke holes in the foil or plastic wrap to drain the water.
 If baked, remove the rolls from the oven and let them rest.
 Cool the sausage completely before slicing.